kubernetes-csi/csi-driver-host-path/README.md

 volumesnapshotclass.snapshot.storage.k8s.io/csi-hostpath-snapclass created
 ```

-The script can also install CRDs that are needed for alpha features,
-but as this is something that should be done by the cluster
-provisioning tool it is disabled in the script by default.
-For this
-and other customizations see the source code of the deploy script.

 The [livenessprobe side-container](https://github.com/kubernetes-csi/livenessprobe) provided by the CSI community is deployed with the CSI driver to provide the liveness checking of the CSI services.

 ## Run example application and validate